 Then, trim your asparagus, removing any of the woody ends.

-Place the asparagus on a baking sheet, toss with olive oil and a little salt and pepper, and then roast for about 20 minutes (or more, depending on the thickness of your asparagus).
+Place the asparagus on a baking sheet (you can use parchment to make cleanup easy), toss with olive oil and a little salt and pepper, and then roast for about 20 minutes (or more, depending on the thickness of your asparagus).

 Top with fresh lemon zest and enjoy!